Maryland football loses wave of transfers but will get a boost from key returners

 Carlos Carriere, senior wide receiver: With Maryland thin at receiver because of injuries, Carriere stepped into a larger role late in the season.
 He caught 24 passes for 316 yards and five touchdowns, including a 134-yard showing with two scores in the win over Indiana.
 He started eight games in his five seasons at Maryland and announced his intention to transfer for his final year of eligibility.

-Lawtez Rogers, senior defensive lineman: Rogers started 12 games this season and recorded 33 tackles, 4.5 tackles for loss and a fumble recovery.
+Lawtez Rogers, senior defensive lineman: Rogers started 12 games last season and recorded 33 tackles, 4.5 tackles for loss and a fumble recovery.
 After five years at Maryland, Rogers declared for the NFL draft.

 Nick Cross, junior defensive back: Cross joined the Maryland program as one of Locksley’s early recruiting wins, and he’ll leave for the NFL after three seasons.
-The former DeMatha standout started every game at safety this season and finished the year second on the team with 66 tackles.
+The former DeMatha standout started every game at safety in 2021 and finished the year second on the team with 66 tackles.
 He recorded six interceptions in his college career.

 Evan Gregory, junior offensive lineman: In four seasons at Maryland, Gregory never earned a considerable role, and with all five starting offensive linemen returning, his opportunities for next season would again be limited.
-He appeared in one game this season, and he will continue his college career as a graduate transfer.
+He appeared in one game last season, and he will continue his college career as a graduate transfer.

 DeJuan Ellis, junior wide receiver: Ellis joined Maryland’s program from Virginia Tech but never broke through in the receiver rotation.
-He appeared in five games this season before announcing his decision to transfer.
+He appeared in five games last season before announcing his decision to transfer.

 Joseph Boletepeli, junior defensive lineman: Boletepeli left the team in October and had yet to play in 2021.
 He joined the Terps as a transfer from N.C.
 State and appeared in four games with one start during the 2020 season.